About She's A Beast

 Who is Casey?

-I’m the author of LIFTOFF: Couch to Barbell; my newest book, A Physical Education; the column Ask A Swole Woman for The Hairpin, SELF, and VICE; and a longtime writer and journalist in science and tech.
+I’m the author of A Physical Education; writer of the column Ask A Swole Woman for The Hairpin, SELF, and VICE; and a longtime writer and journalist in culture, science, and tech for outlets that have included the New Yorker and the New York Times.

 I used to have a terrible relationship with my body; I ran too much, ate too little, ruminated about food constantly, and thought that was all just part of the beautiful experience of “being a woman.”
 (This is where A Physical Education begins.)

-I started to bring the ol' reporter's eye and shoe leather to the task of figuring out how and why I believed what I did about myself, my body, food, movement, work, and happiness.
+But then the thick connective tissue in my brain between “being as attractive and tiny as possible” and “being a worthwhile person” started to dissolve.
+Now I bring the ol' reporter's eye and shoe leather to the task of figuring out how and why I believed what I did about myself, my body, food, movement, work, and happiness.
 And now here we are.

 A Physical Education